The contract for driving tuition is solely between you and your instructor who is a self-employed franchisee of ProScot Limited.

 ProScot Instructors are self-employed and are licensed to use ProScot's successful training formula.

-The Driving Standards Agency (DSA), part of the Department for the Environment, Transport and Regions, is the agency that examines, licences and controls the standards of all driving instructors in the UK.
+The Driver and Vehicle Standards Agency (DVSA), part of the Department for the Environment, Transport and Regions, is the agency that examines, licences and controls the standards of all driving instructors in the UK.
 Your ProScot Driving Instructor is registered with the DSA and is approved by them to display the Approved Driving Instructor (ADI) badge on his/her car in addition they are specially trained in the correct way to deliver the ProScot Training Formula to ensure that you learn more in each lesson.

 Your ProScot Driving Instructor gives your tuition in his/her car, which is properly insured for this purpose and for use in driving tests.
 The car is fitted with dual controls, is correctly maintained, and clean and tidy at all times.